 Often the ability to exclude or include a command as a whole is not enough.

 Many KeyDB commands do multiple things based on the subcommand passed as

 CLIENT command can be used in order to do

 dangerous and non dangerous operations.
 Many deployments may not be happy to

 provide the ability to execute

 CLIENT KILL to non admin-level users, but may

 still want them to be able to run

-HELLO command will provide a SETNAME option soon, but this is still a good exmaple anyway.
+SETNAME option, but this is still a good example for subcommand control.